View status information

 The total number of each type of object managed by the SnapCenter Plug-in for VMware vSphere.
-Click each link for more details.

 The total number of Snapshot copies, SnapVault, and SnapMirror Snapshot copies, generated and the amount of storage used for primary and secondary Snapshot copies.
 The line graph separately plots primary and secondary storage consumption on a day-by-day basis over a rolling 90-day period.
 Storage information is updated once every 24 hours at 12:00 A.M.

 Storage Savings is the ratio of logical capacity (Snapshot copy savings plus storage consumed) to the physical capacity of primary storage.
 The bar chart illustrates the storage savings.

 * Hover the cursor over a line on the chart to see detailed day-by-day results.